heyalchang/gpt-4-benchmarks/README.md

 Swift Colab notebook that inputs data about max bandwidth achieved on A100 for FP16 and Int8 matrix multiplication, inputs latency of FlashAttention for different sequence sizes.

 Timeframe: will have to work on the notebook in spare time, might take a few days to finish.

+## Motivation

+This is out of academic curiosity.
+I have been interested in GPT-4 for a while, ever since the launch video said it could write code very well.
+Unfortunately OpenAI wasn't open and didn't release a paper explaining its architecture.
+This repo is hopefully a remedy for that.
+My goal is to reach better accuracy than [lucidrains/alphafold2](https://github.com/lucidrains/alphafold2) at predicting AlphaFold 2.